richardforth/devops-vagrant-ansible/A0001_UBUNTU_24_04_PERCONA_8_0/README.md

 # Missing vault.yml

-To keep a clear repo  - and a clear conscience -  I haven't committed any vault.yml files To see how to recreate the vault.yml file, check out this blog post:
+To keep a clear repo  - and a clear conscience -  I haven't committed any vault.yml files.

+To see how to recreate the vault.yml file, check out this blog post:

 https://richardforth78.wordpress.com/2025/03/28/using-ansible-vault-variables-in-playbooks-in-later-versions-of-ansible/